rlangc/rlangc/Technical Writing/ServiceNow User Guide.md

 ServiceNow uses roles to control access:

-    End-User (ESS - Employee Self-Service): Limited to submitting tickets and browsing the knowledge base.
+- End-User (ESS - Employee Self-Service): Limited to submitting tickets and browsing the knowledge base
-    IT Support Agent (ITIL Role): Handles Incidents, Problems, and Change Requests.
+- IT Support Agent (ITIL Role): Handles Incidents, Problems, and Change Requests
-    Administrator (Admin Role): Full system control, including configuration and scripting.
+- Administrator (Admin Role): Full system control, including configuration and scripting
-    Developer (Custom Roles): Manages scripting, integrations, and automation.
+- Developer (Custom Roles): Manages scripting, integrations, and automation

 <h2>3.
 Working with Incidents</h2>

-What is an Incident?
+<h3>What is an Incident?</h3>

 An Incident is an unplanned interruption or reduction in the quality of an IT service (e.g., a crashed application or network outage).

-How to Create an Incident
+<h3>How to Create an Incident</h3>

-    Navigate to Incident → Create New.
+- Navigate to Incident > Create New
-    Fill in details:
+- Fill in details:
-        Caller: Select the user experiencing the issue.
+    - Caller: Select the user experiencing the issue
-        Short Description: Brief summary of the issue.
+    - Short Description: Brief summary of the issue
-        Description: Detailed explanation of the problem.
+    - Description: Detailed explanation of the problem
-        Impact/Urgency: Choose severity level.
+    - Impact/Urgency: Choose severity level
-        Assignment Group: Assign to a specific support team (if applicable).
+    - Assignment Group: Assign to a specific support team (if applicable)
-    Click Submit.
+- Click Submit.

-Incident Lifecycle and Status
+<h3>Incident Lifecycle and Status</h3>

-    New: Initial stage when created.
+- New: Initial stage when created
-    In Progress: Assigned to a support team.
+- In Progress: Assigned to a support team
-    Pending: Awaiting user action or external resolution.
+- Pending: Awaiting user action or external resolution
-    Resolved: Issue fixed; awaiting confirmation.
+- Resolved: Issue fixed; awaiting confirmation
-    Closed: Incident is officially closed.
+- Closed: Incident is officially closed

-Searching & Filtering Incidents
+<h3>Searching & Filtering Incidents</h3>

-    Use the Filter Navigator or Search Bar.
+- Use the Filter Navigator or Search Bar
-    Apply filters (e.g., “Assigned to me” or “Open Incidents”).
+- Apply filters (e.g., “Assigned to me” or “Open Incidents”)
-    Save personalized views using Views & Favorites.
+- Save personalized views using Views & Favorites

-Updating and Adding Comments
+<h3>Updating and Adding Comments</h3>

-    Add Work Notes (for IT teams) or Additional Comments (for requesters).
+- Add Work Notes (for IT teams) or Additional Comments (for requesters)
-    Attach screenshots/logs for context.
+- Attach screenshots/logs for context
-    Click Update to save changes.
+- Click Update to save changes

-Resolving and Closing Incidents
+<h3>Resolving and Closing Incidents</h3>

-    Change status to Resolved.
+- Change status to Resolved
-    Provide a resolution note.
+- Provide a resolution note
-    Requester confirms resolution.
+- Requester confirms resolution
-    If successful, change to Closed.
+- If successful, change to Closed

 <h2>4.
 Service Requests and the Service Catalog</h2>